skule/skule.ca/finances/audit.md

 - Dated receipts for all transactions;
 - The club's annual budget for the time period above;
 - Any special financial arrangements or explanations the Club wishes to disclose to the Audit Committee.
-All documents must be submitted to this <a href="">form (TO BE ANNOUNCED)</a> as a zip archive, with:
+All documents must be submitted to the application form below with:
     - All bank statements for the year put into one folder;
     - Receipts for one activity code should be put into the same folder.
-In addition, <b>all clubs must fill this report <a href="">template (TO BE ANNOUNCED)</a></b>.
-Detailed instructions and examples are located in the first tab of the template. <b>If you are...</b>
+In addition, <b>all clubs must fill the report template below</b>.
+Detailed instructions and examples are located in the first tab of the template.

+<a class="button is-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSe513OTv1P7uddK9AYxhWIlfdojqfkMzqApWu8CN4Skh6NdLg/viewform"> Submission form </a>
+<a class="button is-primary" href="https://docs.google.com/spreadsheets/d/1aglabsDOYMV1lItOdoWqayV0YMQ2MVyRrs6ReauLso8/edit?gid=283474351#gid=283474351"> Report template </a>

+<b>If you are...</b>
 <table>
     <tr>
         <td><b>A levy group...</b></td>